Police: Man Detained During Pre-Dawn Federal Raid Killed In Officer-Involved Shooting After Grabbing Gun

 “Just scared.
 I didn’t know if there was going to a shootout or not.
 I have two young kids, so I didn’t know if things were going to escalate to something worse.
 Of course, I was scared.
 My kids sleep towards the back.
 We’re the ones who sleep near the window in the front,” said a neighbor.

-CBS4 News has learned the couple has rented the home for about two years.
+CBS News Miami has learned the couple has rented the home for about two years.
 One neighbor said the couple was nice enough and always waved to say hello.

+Neighbor Luis Mila said, “It is a concern to me because you really don’t know who your neighbors are.
+They were reclusive.
+I didn’t see them very much.”